google/googletest/docs/advanced.md

 });
 ```

-Assertions from multiple threads are currently not supported on Windows.
+Assertions from multiple threads are supported on Windows.

 #### Checking for Failures in the Current Test